 As Goethe had Faust say in his famous monologue: “What you have inherited from your fathers you must acquire to make your own”.
 Switzerland is currently paying too little heed to its intangible riches; to the array of soft factors that make it unique.
 It runs the risk of losing its distinctiveness and becoming ordinary, of neglecting its social cohesion, its political system, and its constancy, stability and reliability, and of sacrificing itself to a changing environment driven by passing trends in the name of conformity.
 In so doing, it would also jeopardize its material riches and prosperity, since the two go hand in hand.
 Switzerland could not really be called rich if it were only to be successful in attracting large inflows of money.
 By the same token, it would scarcely have become rich without its special institutional, cultural and social facets.
 They are what make Switzerland rich, in both senses of the word.

-This article was published in "Vontobel Portrait 2013" You may download the poster attached to the article here.
+This article was published in "Vontobel Portrait 2013".